Chondria/SiB/docs/Running-unit-test-on-substrate-pallet.md

 ```

 ## Summary
-In this guide, we broke down a common problem faced when mocking a runtime for testing substrate pallets.
-We developed an understanding of:
+In this guide, we explored a common problem when mocking a runtime for testing substrate pallets.
+We also developed an understanding of:
 - how to create a mock runtime for different test scenarios.
 - how to include custom and external pallets in a mock runtime.
 - how to mimic substrate extrinsic on a mock runtime.
 - how to query the storage of a mock runtime.

-We also had a look at important substrate APIs including:
+Additionally, we looked at important substrate APIs including:
 - frame_system `construct_runtime` macro for building a runtime from provided pallets.
 - `sp_io::TestExternalities` for interacting with a mock runtime through a test case.

 This article was focused on testing the functionalities of pallets, we did **not** learn how to test a full node.
-In a future article, we will look at implementing test scenarios on full node, so keep an eye out for this.
+In a future article, we will look at implementing test scenarios on full node, so be on the lookout for this.

 To learn more about testing in substrate, check out these resources:
 - [Unit test](https://docs.substrate.io/test/unit-testing/#test-pallet-log-in-a-mock-runtime)